St. Alexandra, Passion-Bearer

 Commemorated on July 4

-St. Alexandra was born in 1872 as Princess Alice of Hesse-Darmstadt, a small Germany principality.
-Her mother, also named Princess Alice, was the daughter of Queen Victoria of Great Britain.
-At the age of six, Alexandra’s mother and youngest sister died from typhus, and her father, in his grief, sent the young princess and her siblings to live with their grandmother.
+St. Alexandra was born in 1872 in a small German principality, Hesse-Darmstadt, as Princess Viktoria Alix Helena Luise Beatrice.
+Her mother, Princess Alice, was the daughter of Queen Victoria of Great Britain.
+At the age of six, Alexandra’s mother and youngest sister died from typhus, and her father, in his grief, sent the young princess known as "Alix" and her siblings to live with their grandmother.

-Princess Alice was raised in the ways of an English princess in the Protestant faith.
-Her older sister, Elizabeth, entered into marriage with Grand Duke Serge of Russia, and it was during their courtship that Princess Alice met the young Tsarevich of Russia, Nicholas.
+Princess Alix was raised in the ways of an English princess in the Protestant faith.
+Her older sister, Elizabeth, entered into marriage with Grand Duke Serge of Russia, and it was during their courtship that the Princess Alix met the young Tsarevich of Russia, Nicholas.

 Nicholas proposed, but the celebration of their engagement was cut short with the news that Nicholas’ father, Tsar Alexander III, was dying.
 Nicholas and his fiancée traveled back to Russia where they witnessed his father’s last breaths after receiving confession from St. John of Kronstadt.

-The next day, Princess Alice of Hesse married Tsar Nicholas II, converted to Orthodoxy and received the name Alexandra.
+The next day, the Princess married Tsar Nicholas II, converted to Orthodoxy and received the name Alexandra.

 Nicholas and Alexandra reigned Holy Orthodox Russia from 1894 to 1917.
 They had five children: Olga, Tatiana, Maria, Anastasia, and the Tsarevich, Alexis.